abdabdullah/CarPricePredicton/README.md

 12) Run the app file  by following command
 13) -> python app.py
 14) Hit the http link on the browser by copying  and you are GTG
-15) *Note for better understanding of project refer to the ppt provided in the code file.
+15) *Note- For better understanding of project refer to the ppt provided in the code file.